Things To In Richmond Indiana On A Weekend Getaway

 Chocolate Trail

-Then venture over to Ullery’s Homemade Ice Cream for a special treat, ice cream that is prepared 5 gallons at a time, and is churned by a 1928 John Deere engine!
+Then venture over to Ullery’s Homemade Ice Cream for a special treat—ice cream prepared 5 gallons at a time and churned by a 1928 John Deere engine!
 There are plenty of other fun stops as well!
 This trail is a completely free, tasty addition to any Richmond itinerary.

 Antique Trail

-With over 1,200 antique dealers located near and in Richmond there are bound to be a few treasures you will leave home with.
+Things to do in Richmond INWith over 1,200 antique dealers located near and in Richmond, there are bound to be a few treasures you will leave home with.
 Antiquers flock to this area to spend a weekend browsing the countless shops and antique malls.

-The hub of this Antique Alley can be found in Cambridge City.
+The hub of this Antique Alley is Cambridge City.
 This charming small town boasts darling historic storefronts, local eateries, and over ten antique shops within a two-block area.

-From family businesses to part-time dealers the wide, diverse selection of antiques found in Wayne County is hard to rival.
-The owners are all incredibly friendly and will help you plan out your route if you are in need of assistance.
-Many have been in the business for decades with their own fun, unique story to tell.
+From family businesses to part-time dealers, the wide, diverse selection of antiques found in Wayne County is hard to rival.
+The owners are all incredibly friendly and will help you plan your route if you need assistance.
+Many have been in the business for decades and have their own fun, unique stories to tell.

 Tiffany Stained Glass Trail

-Unknown to many, Richmond Indiana is home a spectacular collection of Louis Comfort Tiffany stained glass windows.
-There are four stops along the Tiffany Stained Glass Trail which includes the impressive collection at Reid Memorial Presbyterian Church.
+Tiffany Stain Glass Window Trail Unknown to many, Richmond, Indiana, is home to a spectacular collection of Louis Comfort Tiffany stained glass windows.
+The Tiffany Stained Glass Trail has four stops, including the impressive collection at Reid Memorial Presbyterian Church.

-All sixty-two windows in this church were specially crafted by Louis Comfort Tiffany at the request of Richmond native Daniel Reid.
-Daniel Reid funded the construction of the Reid Memorial Presbyterian Church which was completed in 1906.
-The church is currently closed however tours can be arranged.
+Louis Comfort Tiffany specially crafted all sixty-two windows in this church at the request of Richmond native Daniel Reid.
+Daniel Reid funded the construction of the Reid Memorial Presbyterian Church, which was completed in 1906.
+The church is currently closed, but tours can be arranged.

-The additional stops along the Tiffany Stained Glass Trail include St. Paul’s Episcopal Church, First Presbyterian Church, and the Morrisson-Reeves Library that are all within a five-block area.
+Tiffany Stain Glass Window Trail Additional stops along the Tiffany Stained Glass Trail include St. Paul’s Episcopal Church, First Presbyterian Church, and the Morrisson-Reeves Library, all within a five-block area.

-The tours are self-guided however many of the churches require appointments for viewing the windows.
+The tours are self-guided; however, many churches require appointments to view the windows.

 The Levi & Catharine Coffin Home

-One historic stop I highly recommend is a visit to the Levi & Catharine Coffin home.
-Better known as the Grand Central Station of the Underground Railroad.
-This family was able to help nearly 2,000 freedom seekers on their journey to pursue their God-given right to be free.
+Levi Coffin House One historic stop I highly recommend is a visit to the Levi & Catharine Coffin home, better known as the Grand Central Station of the Underground Railroad.
+This family helped nearly 2,000 freedom seekers on their journey to pursue their God-given right to be free.

-For those that may not have time for the full tour of the house, a visit to the new Interpretive Center is a must.
-Located right next door to the Levi & Catharine Home the Interpretive Center has informative interactive displays to highlight what life was like for a fugitive slave and those anti-slavery activists.
+For those who may not have time for the full tour of the house, a visit to the new Interpretive Center is a must.
+Located right next door to the Levi & Catharine Home, the Interpretive Center has informative interactive displays that highlight what life was like for fugitive slaves and anti-slavery activists.

 Warm Glow Candle Co.

-Warm Glow Candle Co has over 6o fragrances to choose from along with a wide selection of home decor, home goods, and plenty of culinary treats.
-Don’t forget to grab a photo with the massive candle in the front.
+Warm Glow Candle Co. offers over sixty fragrances, along with a wide selection of home decor, home goods, and plenty of culinary treats.
+Don’t forget to take a photo with the massive candle in the front.

 What Restaurants Are In Richmond Indiana